-After a detailed analysis of the client’s requirements and collecting all the necessary information, we can move on to the next stage of the Product Development Lifecycle - the creation of the product draft.
+After a detailed analysis of the client’s requirements and collecting all the necessary information, we move on to the next stage of the Product Development Lifecycle - the creation of the Product Draft.

 This stage starts by listing all the desired functionalities and features that the product will have.
 Our team collaborates closely with the client to get all the information while making sure that none of the requirements are neglected.

-All product features should be designed to meet the needs and habits of the target audience.
+All product features should be designed to meet the needs and habits of the end users.
 That is why our focus at this stage is on defining User Personas.
 They are defined by the UX team.
-Knowing the end-users of the product helps us guide further decisions about the product such as features, interactions, and design.
-Only names are fictional, every other piece of information is carefully gathered from various online sources and questionnaires.
+Knowing the end users of the product helps us guide further decisions about the product such as features, interactions, and design.
+The data is collected from reputable online sources and questionnaires.

 After we create the initial structure and define User Personas, we put it all together by creating wireframes.
 We use them to visualize and demonstrate the basic functionalities and relations between different elements of the product.
-Wireframes help with understanding how the product will work, and they are used to guide the whole development process.
-With this step, we summarize client’s ideas and turn them into a product draft.
+Wireframes help with understanding how the product will work and they guide the whole development process.
+With this step, we summarize client’s ideas and turn them into a Product Draft.

-At the end of this stage, both the client and our team get the picture of the product - the defined scope.
-The result of this phase allows us to continue to the next step in Product Development Lifecycle which is the Estimation and Proposal.
+At the end of this stage, both the client and our team have a picture of the product - the defined scope.
+The result of this phase allows us to continue to the next step in Product Development Lifecycle - Estimation and Proposal.